Crofton Downs: Bowen Hospital

 Bowen Hospital is run by a private charitable trust.
 Now located on Churchill Drive on the southern part of Crofton Downs, it was established on Bowen Street opposite Parliament in 1912.
 The old building was closed in 1965 and it moved here.

 A BUPA retirement village opened in Crofton Downs next to Bowen Hospital in 2022.

 Open space and parks

 Crofton Downs is surrounded by parks and reserves.
 To the west, north-west and north it is encircled by the city council-owned Skyline walkway park, the park featuring 'the crows nest' a popular peak at 385m high.
 The access is from the Silversky Walkway and vehicles from Chartwell drive and Chartwell reserve.
 Huntleigh Park forms the northern edge of Crofton Downs with neighbouring Ngaio, Trelissick Park runs to the east of the train station and line and Otari-Wilton's Bush to the south east.

 Huntleigh Park

 Huntleigh Park provides a backup community water facility in case an emergency event such as an earthquake disrupts supplies.

-Huntleigh Guide Centre in Huntleigh park off Silverstream Road is a community facility that can seat up to 100 people.
+Huntleigh Guide Centre in Huntleigh park off Silverstream Road was a community facility seated up to 100 people.
+The Guide Centre was purchased by Wellington City Council and the land was added to the Outer Green Belt in 2024, following the demolishment of the building.
+The seven-hectare site is now being developed as a public reserve, with plans for walking tracks, picnic areas and nature play.
+The council also plans to restore native vegetation and stream side areas, helping protect the site's significant natural areas and biodiversity.